AlanFreeman/Vis/README.md

 # Vis
 Model of signal processing in the upstream mammalian visual system.
 Its properties include selectivity for orientation and motion direction.

-The code runs in Matlab.
+The code runs in Matlab, and the data file is available at https://drive.google.com/open?id=17CfEVAsv79FhaOlNF0uXynOEbkEWucRA.

 Ensure all .m and .mat files are on the Matlab path.

 Run anaVis.
 This should plot a motion direction tuning curve for the excitatory neuron located at (0, 0).